-Five Steps of Interaction
+Five Components of Interaction

-In this section, “The Five Steps of Interaction”, we will attempt to define the interaction process.
+In this section, “The Five Components of Interaction”, we will attempt to define the interaction process.
 Our belief is that the interaction process is the same for all humans, no matter how well one can see or hear.
 All humans have the same need for connection with others.
 No voice is less or more, although some may be expressed differently.
 Every human has a voice, but are we listening?

 Interaction is a natural part of life for all people.
 Human interaction begins before we are born and continues for the rest of our lives.
 If we view our interactions in the context of conversation – having a clear beginning, middle, and end – we may conclude that the interactive conversation is the first form of routine we learn.

 The term “routine” sometimes has a specific connotation in the field of deafblindness.
 We’re using it here to refer to the conversational structure that has a predictable beginning, middle and end.
 While the middle may vary by topic in each conversation, there has to be a back and forth (serve and return) to make it a conversation.
 The greeting at the beginning and the goodbye at the end are predictable, thereby creating a type of “routine”.

 We need to feel heard and affirmed by others; share a common language; be responded to through a back and forth exchange of dialogue; have closure on a topic of conversation.
 We need the ability to process feelings and ideas with others and reminisce about past experiences.
 These are elements of social interaction.
 These are the reasons we humans communicate.
 What happens when the most common elements of human interaction are not visually or auditorily available?
 How does one learn this basic human process without access to how a conversation looks or sounds?
 How do we seeing-hearing humans apply the natural principles of interaction to a conversation that takes place in a tactile-bodily mode?